wangby511/System-Design-Architecture-and-Infra/design-common.md

 ## Common Non-Functional Requirements

+### Reliability

-Reliability - probability a system will fail in a given period.
+Reliability is the probability a system will fail in a given period.
 A distributed system is considered reliable if it keeps delivering its services even when one or several of its software or hardware components fail.

+### Scalability

-Scalability - capability of a system to handle or manage growing and increasing demands or requests.
+According to Bondi et al., "Scalability is the capability of a system, network, or process to handle a growing amount of work, or its potential to be enlarged to accommodate that growth.".
+It measures the capability of a system to handle or manage growing and increasing demands or requests.

+Solution: **Vertical scaling** - adding resources (memory, CPU, disk, etc.) to a single node and **Horizontal scaling** - adding more nodes to the system.

+### Availability

-Availability - simple measure of the percentage of time that a system, service, or a machine remains operational under normal conditions.
+Availability is the probability/percentage of time of a system to work as required, when required, during a mission.
 (If a system is reliable, it is available.
 However, if it is available, it is not necessarily reliable.
 E.g. if a system was launched without any information security testing.)

+Solution: **Redundancy** is one of the widely used mechanisms to achieve higher availability.
+It refers to storing data into multiple, redundant computers.

 ## Common Concepts